Seventh Assessment Report of the IPCC has nine Lead Authors from the Potsdam Institute

 Climate change risk to price stability: Higher average temperatures increase inflation

-05/24/2023 - Increased average temperatures could drive up annual food and headline inflation by up to 1.18 percent by 2035, a new ECB working paper with PIK expertise shows.
+05/24/2023 - Increased average temperatures could drive up annual food and headline inflation by up to 1.18 percentage points by 2035, a new ECB working paper with PIK expertise shows.
 This effect persists over 12 months in rich and poor countries alike, making climate change an important economic factor for price stability.

 Read More